SMSpp-Project/MCFLemonSolver/README.md

-The [test](test) folder contains a tester that reads an instance of a MCF from a file (in either DIMACS or netCDF format) in an `MCFBlock`, and from there in an object of a class MCFC derived from `MCFClass`, as decided by the macro `WHICH_MCF`.
-Then, a `MCFSolver< MCFC >` is attached to the `MCFBlock`.
+The [test](test) folder contains a tester that reads an instance of a MCF from a file (in either DIMACS or netCDF format) in an `MCFBlock`, and from there in an object of a class MCFLemonSolver* derived from `MCFLemonSolver`.
+ Then, a `MCFLemonSolver*< Algo, GR, V, C >` is attached to the `MCFBlock`.
 The MCF problem is then repeatedly solved with several changes in costs / capacities / deficits, arcs openings / closures and arcs additions / deletions.
 The same operations are performed on the two solvers, and the results are compared.
-This mostly tests `MCFBlock` and `MCFSolver`, since the actual `MCFClass` solved is the same, and so it can easily be wrong in the same way for both the objects.
+This mostly tests `MCFBlock` and `MCFLemonSolver`.
  The `batch` file tests basically only one instance but in many different configurations (there can actually be two `MCFBlock`, one of which is modified and the other solved, in all possible combinations) and repeatedly, while the `batch-l` tests only the simplest